(1838 - 1926)

 On the Campaign

 He was in command of the 3rd Brigade of the First Division/Second (II) Corps, and was wounded.

 He continued in command of the Brigade at Fredericksburg, and commanded the 4th Brigade at Chancellorsville, Gettysburg (wounded), the Wilderness, Spotsylvania, and Cold Harbor (wounded).
 In May 1864 he was appointed BGen. of Volunteers, and served on court martial duty.

 He continued in career Army service rising to MGen. served in the Spanish-American War and retired in 1902.
 He died in Philadelphia in 1926 at age 88.
 He was the next-to-last surviving full-rank Union General.

 References & notes

 Thanks to Mike Snyder for the General's birthplace, and that 'The Brooke family home was on the north bank of the Schuylkill River just upstream from the mouth of Sprogel's Run and less than one-half mile from Pottstown's present eastern boundary'.

-Death Date: 9/5/1926 Death Place: Philadelphia, PA Burial Place: Arlington National Cemetery , Arlington, Virginia
+9/5/1926 Philadelphia, PA; burial in Arlington National Cemetery , Arlington, Virginia